A Deep Generative Model for Five-Class Sleep Staging with Arbitrary Sensor Input: Methods

 \subsection{Neural network architecture}

 Our method is agnostic to the exact architecture used for each denoising neural network.
 In this manuscript, we leverage the DDPM++ model as implemented by Karras \textit{et al.} \cite{Karras_EDM}, and modified to work on 1D timeseries in our previous work on EOG-driven sleep staging \cite{EOG_Gorp}.
-See Fig. \ref{fig:neural_network} for a visualization of the model architecture.
-In this section, we highlight the most important modifications made to the original DDPM++ model, see the supplemental material for a complete overview of the model implementation.
+In this section, we highlight the most important modifications made to the original DDPM++ model, see Supplement I for a complete overview of the model implementation.

-Firstly, The model takes as input not only the current sample point $\vec{y}_{m-1}$ and noise level $\sigma(t_m)$, but also a conditioning created from the measured signal as $\vec{c}^{(i)} = \text{enc}(\vec{x}^{(i)}$.
+Firstly, The model takes as input not only the current sample point $\vec{y}_{m-1}$ and diffusion noise level $\sigma(t_m)$, but also a conditioning created from the measured signal as $\vec{c}^{(i)} = \text{enc}(\vec{x}^{(i)})$.
 This conditioning is of the same size as $\vec{y}_{m-1}$ and appended channel-wise to it as input to the DDPM++ model.
 The conditioning networks, $\text{enc}()$, are implemented using the ResNet blocks that make up the backbone of the DDPM++ model.
 Using 5 levels, with 2 ResNet blocks per level, and a final strided convolution, these conditioning networks compress the input signals $\vec{x}^{(i)}\in\mathcal{R}^{1792\cdot30\cdot128}$ to conditioning vectors $\vec{c}^{(i)} \in \mathcal{R}^{1792\times16}$, i.e. a length of 1792 with 16 channels.
 Note that the ResNet blocks typically use a timestep embedding, but these are not added to the epoch encoder.
 This speeds up the sampling process, as the epoch encoder only needs to be run once, and its output context vector can be cached.

 Secondly, the DDPM++ model makes use of self-attention, to which we added positional encoding using sine-cosine embedding, creating a transformer encoder layer.
 The transformer architecture enables the model to learn the temporal relations within and between the signals and hypnograms.